Build

 Prebuilt apps

-The official releases of our Auditor, Camera and PdfViewer apps are bundled as apks into external/ repositories.
-There are no modifications to these for GrapheneOS.
+The official releases of our App Store, Auditor, Camera and PdfViewer apps are bundled as apks into external/ repositories.
+The no-code AppCompatConfig and GmsCompatConfig apps are done the same way.
 These are built and signed with the standard gradle Android plugin build system.

 The TalkBack screen reader is built from our talkback fork repository and included as a prebuilt signed with the OS releasekey.
 It may be presigned in the future similar to our standalone apps if we decide to do out-of-band releases.